 |Conservation Status||Not Evaluated (The species may face threats due to habitat loss and overfishing in the wild.)|

 Difficulties in keeping

-Though the fish is quite undemanding one, still before buying it you’d better think twice.
+Though the iridescent shark is quite undemanding one, still before buying it you’d better think twice.
 The thing is that for the adult species you will need a really huge tank.

-The fish is a very timid one and considering its size it is quite capable to break the tank wall if it panics.
+The iridescent shark is a very timid one and considering its size it is quite capable to break the tank wall if it panics.
 Iridescent shark has very soft skin that can be easily damaged, therefore you should remove all sharp objects from the tank.

 However, be careful with the latter, since iridescent shark unlike other fishes isn’t covered with protective bony plates, which means that its skin is quite thin an it is easily damaged.
 Therefore, choose decorations that can’t hurt the fish.

 Be careful!
 Iridescent shark has very poor eyesight, it is a very nervous fish easily scared.
 Don’t knock on the tank glass, the fish may hurt itself while its crazy panic attack.
-Frightened iridescent sharks hysterically rushes all around the tank hitting the glass walls, decorations and other fishes.
+Frightened fishes hysterically rushes all around the tank hitting the glass walls, decorations and other fishes.

 After the panic attack is over you may see the fish lying on the tank bottom beaten and limpen.
 If you are lucky, the fish will recover in time.